-2.1.1 As can be seen from the figures below, the majority of children referred for adoption were under the age of 5 years.
+- 2.1.1 As can be seen from the figures below, the majority of children referred for adoption were under the age of 5 years.
 This has also been the case in previous years.
-Even numbers of boys and girls were referred.
-There was a significant increase in the number of referrals for children in the 3-5 age range.

-Of the 35 children referred for adoption 23 were from White British ethnicity, 2 were White other backgrounds, 3 were dual heritage White / Caribbean, 3 were dual heritage White / Asian, 1 was Asian and 3 were from other ethnicities.
+More boys than girls were referred. - 2.1.2 Of the 98 children referred for adoption 73 were from White British ethnicity, 4 were White other backgrounds, 5 were dual heritage White / Caribbean, 2 were dual heritage White/African, 8 were dual heritage White/Other, 5 were dual heritage White / Asian and 1 was African.